 Learn the science behind:

-Also want a smooth, slightly crackly, wrinkly top on your brownie?
-But no clue how to get there?
+Want a smooth, slightly crackly, top on your brownie, but no clue how to get there?

-I started testing different hypotheses a little while ago, but quickly realized there were a few too many tins of brownies I had to bake.
-So, join us in this experiment-along to find out.
-We’ll bundle all of our “scientific” baking skills to come to some proper conclusions on crackly brownie tops.
+I started testing different hypotheses a little while ago, but quickly realized there were a few too many tins of brownies I had to bake!
+Join us in this experiment-along to find out how to achieve the perfect crispy top.
+We’ll bundle all of our “scientific” baking skills together to come to some proper conclusions on what it takes to make the ultimate crackly brownie tops.